skiadas/SoftwareDevelopmentPracticumCourse/cheatsheets/javaBasics.md

 - They cannot have constructors.
 - They have **method declarations** instead of method definitions.

-Method declarations have no body; instead, a method declaration end with a semicolon.
+Method declarations have no body; instead, a method declaration ends with a semicolon.

-**Abstract class** definitions are similar to regular class definitions with the following
+**Abstract class** definitions are similar to regular class definitions with the following exceptions.

 - They cannot have constructors.
 - They use the `abstract` modifier in their definitions.
-- they can contain both method definitions and method declarations.
+- They can contain both method definitions and method declarations.

 Methods that are simply declared *must* contain the `abstract` keyword modifier.

 ### Field declarations

-A field declaration specifies the visibility of the field, its data type, and possibly an initial value, Below are some examples:
+A field declaration specifies the visibility of the field, its data type, and possibly an initial value.
+Below are some examples:

 - `private String firstName;`
-  - Specifies a private field called `firstname` thaqt is of type `String`.
+  - Specifies a private field called `firstname` that is of type `String`.
 This field will likely be initialized in the constructor.

 - `static final int MAX_CAPACITY = 40;`